Naitreey/notes-and-knowledge/cs/javascript/web-apis.rst

   in turn set as the ``currentTarget``. ``Event.target`` is the initiating event target.

+- Event handler and event flow.

-- When an event propagates through an element, the related event handlers are run in order.
+  * When an event propagates through an element, the related event handlers are run in order.
 In event handler body, ``this`` is bound to the current element, which is the element the handler bound to.

+  * 一般情况下 event handlers are bound to target and bubble phase, 除非使用 ``EventTarget.addEventHandler()`` 的第三个参数指定 capture phase. 这很少使 用.

+  * handlers on both capture and bubble phases trigger at target phase.

 Cancelable events and their default actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^